ronakbothraa/translingo/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details (assuming you choose MIT and add a LICENSE.md file).

 ---

-Let me know if you'd like any section expanded or modified!